ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ##### REST API for shipping [[% include 'snippets/commerce_badge.md' %]]

-Endpoints that allow you to manage orders by using REST API:
+Endpoints that allow you to manage shipping methods and shipments by using REST API:

 - GET `/shipments` -  loads a list of shipments
 - GET `/shipments/{identifier}` - loads a single shipment based on its identifier